 They needed to come up with a reason why all of the characters would be congregating at Mt.
 Rushmore, so Lehman decided that the bad guys would have their headquarters nearby.
 It’s known as “The Vandamm House” after James Mason’s character, Phillip Vandamm.

 A lot of people have asked me whether it’s a real house, and if it’s really on top of Mt.
 Rushmore.
-Sadly, no, it’s not real.
-The exterior was a matte painting (a pre-digital effect when a real set or location was combined with a painting), and the interior was created on a soundstage.
+I hate to disappoint you, but the exterior was a matte painting (a pre-digital effect when a real set or location was combined with a painting), and the interior was created on a soundstage.

 Hitchcock knew he wanted it to be a Modernist house.
 In the late ’50s, Frank Lloyd Wright was the most famous Modernist architect in the world.
 Any house he designed for the film would have been instantly recognizable to audiences.